itsGavinLiu/Java/Database/Day 6.md

 ### 1.6 Denormalization
 Denormalization is a database optimization technique in which we add redundant data to one or more tables.
 This can help us avoid costly joins in a relational database.
 Note that denormalization does not mean not doing normalization.
 It is an optimization technique that is applied after doing normalization.

+### 1.7 ACID Properties
+RDBMSs must exhibit four “ACID” properties:

+- Atomicity means all transactions must succeed or fail completely.
+They cannot be partially-complete, even in the case of system failure.
+- Consistency means that at each step the database follows invariants: rules which validate and prevent corruption.
+- Isolation prevents concurrent transactions from affecting each other.
+Transactions must result in the same final state as if they were run sequentially, even if they were run in parallel.
+- Durability makes transactions final.
+Even system failure cannot roll-back the effects of a successful transaction.